 Storing clean energy typically means using batteries that are bad for the environment but thanks to a new zinc option put together with biodegradable material made from crab shells that could be about to change.

-In a paper published today in the journal, Matter, scientists have shown how the parts of a battery that take thousands of years to degrade can be replaced with climate-friendly alternatives.
+In a paper published last month in the journal, Matter, scientists showed that the parts of a battery that take thousands of years to degrade can be replaced with climate-friendly alternatives.

 “Vast quantities of batteries are being produced and consumed, raising the possibility of environmental problems,” explains lead author Liangbing Hu, director of the University of Maryland’s Center for Materials Innovation.
 “For example, polypropylene and polycarbonate separators, which are widely used in Lithium-ion batteries, take hundreds or thousands of years to degrade and add to environmental burden.”